jdreinhardt/reinhardt.dev/content/posts/filmmaking-and-open-source.md

----
++++
-title: "Filmmaking and Open Source"
+title = "Filmmaking and Open Source" date = "2016-01-16T01:31:00.000Z"
-date: 2016-01-16T01:31:00.000Z
-draft: false
-type: "post"
-author: "derek"
+author = "derek"
+cover = ""
+tags = ["filmmaking", "open-source"] keywords = ["", ""]
-summary: "I have a crazy idea.
+description = "I have a crazy idea.
 I'm not sure if it will work, but I'm going to try and see if I can't make it a reality.
-I want to make an open-source film, in a fashion I don't think has been attempted."
+I want to make an open-source film, in a fashion I don't think has been attempted." showFullContent = false
-tags: ["filmmaking", "open-source"]
----
++++

 I have a crazy idea.
 I'm not sure if it will work, but I'm going to try and see if I can't make it a reality.
 I want to make an open-source film, in a fashion I don't think has been attempted.